opentraffic/osmlr/py/README.md

 ./download_tiles.sh `Bounding_Box` `URL` `Output_Directory` `Number_of_Processes` `File_Type` `Tar_Output`

-`Bounding_Box`:  This is the bounding box that will be used to fetch the subset of graph tiles.
+`Bounding_Box`:  This is the bounding box that will be used to fetch the subset of tiles.
 The format is lower left lng/lat and upper right lng/lat or min_x, min_y, max_x, max_y (e.g., NYC Bounding box:  -74.251961,40.512764,-73.755405,40.903125)

 `URL`:  This is the prefix of the URL where the tiles are located.
 For example, if the full URL for a tile is https://thewebsite.com/dir/000/753/542.json, you would enter https://thewebsite.com/dir.